onespacemedia/cms/docs/template-functions.md

 ### `render_title(browser_title=None)`

+Renders, in this order of priority:

+a) The title of the current object, or
-Renders the title of the current page:
+b) The title of the current page, or
+c) The title of the home page.

 ```
 <title>{{ render_title() }}</title>
 ```

+In the first case, it works by simply checking the template context for a key called `title`, and outputs that if it is present
+(our [helper views](helpers.md) `PageDetailMixin` and `PageDetailView` will place it there).
-You can override the title by setting a context variable called `title`:
+As such, you can override the title by setting a context variable called `title`:

 ```
 {% with title = "foo" %}